DrDonk/OC4VM/readme.md

 * opencore.vmdk
 * macos.vmdk

-You will need to add some installation media to the new VM to install macOS.
+You will need to add some installation media to the new VM to install macOS, and set the ISO or virtual disk to point to the installation media.

 #### 3.3.2 Existing VM
 Please follow these instructions to add to an existing macOS guest.